AzizBahloul/toxic-chat-detector/bad_word_detector/README.md

 ## Disclaimer

 This tool is designed to detect potentially offensive content, but it's not perfect and may produce false positives or miss some toxic content.
-It should be used as part of a broader content moderation strategy. wo catage il 7ouma wo 3asba li roma
+It should be used as part of a broader content moderation strategy.